acend/argocd-basics-training/content/en/docs/12/_index.md

 │       └── app3.yaml
 ```

 As we can see the diroctory consists of three ArgoCD applications.
-Each of them has its own source pointing on the corresponding directory (app1.yaml -> app1/).
-Each app directory contains a single deployment file.
+Each of them has its own source path pointing on the corresponding directory (app1.yaml -> app1/).
+Each app directory contains a single kubernetes deployment file.

 Here the content of the ArgoCD Application 3